 MOD IAP/7A17/2

 5.438 Use of the band 4 200-4 400 MHz by the aeronautical radionavigation service is reserved exclusively for radio altimeters installed on board aircraft and for the associated transponders on the ground.
-However, passive sensing in the Earth exploration-satellite and space research services may be authorized in this band on a secondary basis (no protection is provided by the radio altimeters).

 Reasons: To add a primary Aeronautical mobile (route) service (AM(R)S) allocation in the frequency band 4200-4400 MHz to Article 5 of the Radio Regulations.
 The AM(R)S allocation is limited to WAIC systems via footnote.
 The Earth exploration-satellite and Space research services maintain their status via footnote.